Britain cautions Russia not to use detained ex-U.S. marine as pawn

 Since leaving the U.S. military, Whelan had worked as a global security executive with U.S. companies, had visited Russia and had developed a network of Russian acquaintances.

-U.S. Secretary of State Mike Pompeo said this week that Washington had asked Moscow to explain Whelan’s arrest and would demand his immediate return if it determined his detention is inappropriate.
+U.S. Secretary of State Mike Pompeo said this week Washington had asked Moscow to explain Whelan’s arrest and would demand his immediate return if it determined his detention is inappropriate.

 The FSB has opened a criminal case against Whelan but given no details of his alleged activities.
 In Russia, an espionage conviction carries a sentence of between 10 and 20 years in prison.